JohnleeHIT/SLEX-Net/README.md

 ## Citations

 Please consider citing this project in your publications if it helps your research.
 The following is a BibTeX reference.
-The BibTeX entry  requires the `url` LaTeX package.
+The BibTeX entry  requires the `url` LaTeX package

 ```latex
 @ARTICLE{9511297,